Khopyor Nature Reserve

 The Khopyor Nature Reserve (Хопёрский заповедник) (also Khopersky) is a Russian zapovednik (strict nature reserve) that protects a 50-km-long stretch of the Khopyor River in the Voronezh Oblast.
 About 80% of the area is covered by forests, floodplain, and upland oak woods, with small areas of steppe and meadowlands.
 There are about 400 lakes and oxbows.
 The reserve is situated in the Novokhopyorsky District of Voronezh Oblast.

 Topography

 The Khopyor Reserve has a terrain that is forested floodplains and upland oak woods, along both banks of the Khopyer.
 The Khopyer river is the largest tributary of the Don River (Russia).
 During high water, a significant portion of the area in the reserve boundaries may be inundated.
 About 80% of the area is covered with forests, with steppes and meadows.
 The Khopyor River and tributary streams meander through the floodplains to leave 400 lakes and oxbows.
 The floodplains also create grassy bogs and black alder forests.
-The area in on an post-glacial plain of Quaternary sediments.
+The area is on a post-glacial plain of Quaternary sediments.
 The width of the reserve ranges from 1.5 km to 9 km.